MrDrache333/Java-StudIP-Telegram-Bot/README.md

 ## Overview

 *What will this Bot do?*

 - It will simply login to your StudIP-Account using your Credentials (Stored localy and secure)
 - It will grab your Accountinformations, Courses and Informations about the Courses
 - It will verify that there are Updates avaiable (News or Files)
 - It will download new Files and create a Filesturcture analog to StudIP (Easy to Sync to NAS for example)
 - It will automatically format and push these Informations to a Telegram Chat using your own Bot

 ### FAQ

 *Our StudI-Api is not activated.
 Will it still work?*

 Yes.
 This Bot works using a virtual Browser instance to comunicate with StudIP.
 So no API is needet :)

 *Can i use Webhooks too?*

 Yes you can.

-## Installation
+## Installation (without Docker)

 1. Download this Bot
 2. Verify that Java 8 JRE is installed on your machine